top of page

-The ABB FIA Formula E World Championship returns to Valencia, Spain, for the first time since 2023, kicking off five days of official pre-season testing ahead of what promises to be the series’ most ambitious campaign yet.
+The ABB FIA Formula E World Championship returns to Valencia, Spain, for the first time since 2023.
+This event kicks off five days of official pre-season testing ahead of what promises to be the series’ most ambitious campaign yet.
 From 27 to 31 October, all ten teams will take part in eight sessions as preparations begin for Season 12 of the world’s premier all-electric racing championship.

 A Return That Means More

 This year’s test carries special significance.
-Valencia has been a mainstay of Formula E testing since 2017, but devastating floods in 2024 forced the series to relocate.
-The championship has since helped raise more than €50,000 to support local recovery efforts, a gesture not lost on Formula E Co-Founder and Chief Championship Officer Alberto Longo, who reflected on the return to Spanish soil.
+Valencia has been a mainstay of Formula E testing since 2017.
+However, devastating floods in 2024 forced the series to relocate.
+The championship has since helped raise more than €50,000 to support local recovery efforts.
+This gesture is not lost on Formula E Co-Founder and Chief Championship Officer Alberto Longo, who reflected on the return to Spanish soil.

 “We’re delighted to be back in Valencia for Season 12 pre-season testing,” said Longo.
 “Spain is my home country, and I was especially heartbroken by the devastation that hit Valencia last year.
 I’m incredibly proud that Formula E supported vital work in restoring mobility to those in need, and we continue to support the region’s recovery efforts.”

-Longo added that the test marks the first of two Spanish rounds on the calendar this season, with Formula E heading to Madrid for the first time in 2026, a landmark moment for both the championship and Spanish motorsport fans.
+Longo added that the test marks the first of two Spanish rounds on the calendar this season.
+Formula E will head to Madrid for the first time in 2026, a landmark moment for both the championship and Spanish motorsport fans.

 What’s New for Season 12